mighty-odewumi/elements-app/README.md

 * A new challenge arose when I decided to cut short the stress the user goes through when checking out the day's hourly forecast info in the hourly forecast carousel.
 I wanted to make the info for the current hour be displayed visibly to the user everytime, so I decided to remove every hour that has passed and only display the current hour's info and those after.
 Ran into trouble when the styles I applied for the current hour was applying to all the other hour too.
 Took a break and figured that I could use the `nanoid` library to generate random unique IDs for the array I was iterating through with the `.map` method.
 It wasn't until I modified the parameters that check for a match of current time and the weather data time that I was able to solve the issue.

 * The most challenging aspect of it all is the design.
 I couldn't get a design that snuggly suit what I wanted and resorted to a mishmash of designs from the design platform, Behance to inspire me.
 I had to use my best judgement for the design elements such as fonts and image sizes.
 I also used the Refactoring UI book by Steve Schoger to guide my User Interface layout and ensure there's enough white space, contrast, typography and color.

+* Learnt a neat trick to force the React component to re-render even though it doesn't want to or there is no seemingly observable state change.
+Used this to fix the issue of the app not displaying correct styles in default dark mode on larger screens.
+Examples I found made use of the ```useReducer``` hook but I eventually used the ```useState``` manipulated with a function called within a ```setInterval``` and ```setTimeout```.

 ## Getting Started